lucsimao/alura-react-tests/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the artifact of the course [React: Automatizando os testes em aplicações front-end](https://cursos.alura.com.br/course/react-automatizando-testes)

 ## Available Scripts